Ayoola17/BMT_CDC/README.md

 **NOTE**: Before running these commands, it's important to note that they will stop all your containers, remove all of them, and delete all your images. dir

+### Configuring Aiven Connector

+The Aiven connector plugin has been seamlessly integrated into the kafka-connectors plugins via the `aiven_config.py` script, simplifying the process of setting up a sink configuration.

+#### Adding a New Connection:
+1. **Launching Configuration Script**:
+   - Attach a shell to the Python app and execute the command: `python3 aiven_connector/aiven_config.py`.

+2. **Selecting a Topic**:
+   - The script will display a list of available topics, each associated with a unique number.
+   - Input the number corresponding to the topic you wish to subscribe to and press `Enter`.

+3. **Entering API Endpoint**:
+   - You'll then be prompted to input the API endpoint you wish to sink data to.
+   - Ensure that the API endpoint is valid before proceeding.

+4. **Naming the Connector**:
+   - Lastly, you'll be asked to provide a unique connector name.
+   - The connector name you provide will also serve as the group ID with a prefixed `Group_`.
+For instance, if you enter `sink_connector` as the connector name, the group ID will automatically be `Group_sink_connector`.

+The `aiven_config.py` script will utilize these three inputs to configure a sink connector to the specified API endpoint, subscribing to the selected topic.
+This streamlined process ensures a straightforward setup for routing data to your desired sink.